 Are you a community or student musician?
 If so, would you like to participate in a public concert in April of 2020?

-Craig Brenner is composing and recording jazz, blues and boogie woogie piano tunes and presenting a free public performance of the original music.
-The performance will include Craig, other musicians on the recordings, and additional local musicians, including members of the community and students from area schools who want to participate, gain performing experience, and interact with professional musicians playing original music.
+Craig Brenner is composing and recording jazz, blues and boogie woogie tunes and presenting a free public performance of the original music.
+The performance will include Craig, other musicians on the recordings, and additional local musicians, including members of the community and students from local schools who want to participate, gain performing experience, and interact with professional musicians playing original music.
 This could be you!

 2019 Bloomington Blues & Boogie Woogie Piano Festival